 A fixed transaction fee of \$500 is applicable to each redemption transaction regardless of the number of Creation Units redeemed in the transaction for each Fund except The Communication Services Select Sector SPDR Fund.
 For The Communication Services Select Sector SPDR Fund, the fixed redemption transaction fee is \$250.
-An additional charge of up to three (3) times the fixed transaction fee (for a total charge of up to \$2,000 for each Fund except The Communication Services Select Sector SPDR Fund, and a total of up to \$1,000 for The Communication Services Select Sector SPDR Fund) may be charged with respect to (i) transactions effected outside the Clearing Process; (ii) non-standard orders; and (iii) in the limited circumstances specified in which any cash may be used in lieu of securities to redeem Creation Units.
+An additional charge of up to three (3) times the fixed transaction fee (for a total charge of up to \$2,000 for each Fund except The Communication Services Select Sector SPDR Fund, and a total of up to \$1,000 for The Communication Services Select Sector SPDR Fund, and a total of up to \$1,000 for The Communication Services Select Sector SPDR Fund, in the limited circumstances specified in which any cash may be used in lieu of securities to redeem Creation Units.